 Below are a few ways to enjoy a solo trip but ultimately, I believe maximizing your enjoyment of your solo trip is based mainly on enjoying the moment.
-Taking it in and appreciating where you are and how far you’ve come as a person.
+Take it in, appreciate where you are, and take pride in how far you’ve come as a person.
 You have a lot of time for your mind to wander on solo trips but if you’re willing to take the time to appreciate your surroundings, you’ll find your solo trips really rewarding.

 Do what you want to do